 As you are coming up from the port, you will find Kastro on your right-hand side.
 This is the oldest part of the town, and this is where all the action, by Sikinos standards, is.

-Follow the stairs up from the street, between the white-washed houses.
-The first thing you will see is a large, blue-domed church, right in the middle of the village’s main square.
+Follow the stairs up from the street, between the whitewashed houses.
+The first thing you will see is a large, blue-domed church, typical of the Cycladic churches, right in the middle of the village’s main square.

 The picturesque temple is called Pantanassa and was built in 1787.
 Inside, you will see an impressive altarpiece and several post-byzantine icons.

 A short walk up from the main square, you will find a small white chapel, Pantochara.
 The famous Greek poet, Odysseas Elytis, wanted to have a small church built on the island.

 The chapel was inaugurated in 2011, a hundred years after the poet’s birth.
 Interesting detail – the poet had never visited Sikinos.

 Walk further up from Kastro, and you will eventually reach the Monastery of Chryssopigi, also known as Zoodochos Pigi.
 This nunnery was founded in the 1690s and was used by the islanders as a shelter when the pirates attacked Sikinos.

 Chryssopigi remained active until 1834, when King Otto ordered for its operation to be terminated.
 The eight nuns who lived here at the time moved in with local families.